M737557/php-GDPR-CRUD-TOTPauth-adminpage-audit-mysql-datamasking/README.md

 **release 3.2**

--- by deletion of record, enter admin softtoken.
+- by deletion of record, enter admin softtoken.
+- only admins can delete records

 **PorschePanamera2.9Diesel.7z**